henriksommerfeld/blog-hugo/content/article/2024-03-02-databases-as-dev-tool/index.md

 Having access to powerful features and sensible syntax makes it attractive to implement more logic in the database, especially when operating on larger datasets.
-Extracting large chunks of data into memory, performing the logic and then applying the updates back to the database is sometimes not feasable.
-This does couple the particular databse engine tighter to the rest of the system, but the idea of simply swapping one database engine for another one is only relevant when viewing the database as pure presistance.
+Extracting large chunks of data into memory, performing the logic and then applying the updates back to the database is sometimes not feasible.
+This does couple the particular database engine tighter to the rest of the system, but the idea of simply swapping one database engine for another one is only relevant when viewing the database as pure persistence.
 Replacing Postgres with another database engine in our applications would be like replacing NodeJS with .NET, or Python with Java or whatever you might come up with -- basically a rewrite.